 Acting on Concurrent Resolution No. 1, adopted by the First Legislature of the newest state in the union, a committee was appointed from that body and instructed to offer a prize of one hundred dollars for the best design submitted.
-Artists from all over the country entered the competition, but the unanimous winner was young Emma Edwards, who became the first and only woman to design the Great Seal of a State.
-She was handed the honorarium by Governor Norman B. Willey on March 5, 1891.
-The state flag also carries the seal centered on a deep blue background.
+Artists from all over the country entered the competition, but the unanimous winner was young Emma Edwards, who became the first and only woman to design the Great Seal of a nephew, Darell B. Edwards, a distinguished Oakland attorney.

-Emma Edwards Green had no children of her own, but assisted in rearing a nephew, Darell B. Edwards, a distinguished Oakland attorney.
 Ralph Edwards of "This is Your Life," also a nephew, shows a valid artistic strain flourished in the Edwards family.
 Mrs. Green died in Boise January 6, 1942.
-She was buried beside her husband in Oakland, California.
+She was buried beside her husband